 It’s merely an extension of a universe we already enjoy, so there’s no harm in that.

-This review of Netflix’s Jurassic World: Camp Cretaceous season 2 contains NO spoilers.
+We review Netflix’s Jurassic World: Camp Cretaceous Season 2, which does not contain spoilers.
 The animated series was released on the streaming service on January 22, 2021.

 When I reviewed season 1, one of the stipulations is that I would like to see improvements to the story; the characters felt surface-level.
 The story was modeled like a theme park — with action scenes involving dinosaurs acting like a mechanical ride rather than a legitimate danger.
 I have no qualms with Netflix exploring this side of the universe, but I believe that after seeing Season 2, there’s a missed opportunity to juice this story and tease a wider conversation amongst the fans.